tcsenpai/mysides/README.md

 ## Disclaimer

-MySides is a personal tool designed to scrape news from APNews.
-Please note that all material downloaded, used, and reworked by this software is the property of APNews.
+MySides is a personal tool designed to scrape news from various sources.
+Please note that all material downloaded, used, and reworked by this software is the property of various sources.
 This tool aims to provide a quick overview of daily news.
-For more information, please refer to the APNews Terms of Service.
+For more information, please refer to the various sources Terms of Service.

+## Built-in sites

+[x] APNews (world news)
+[x] EuObserver (rss feed)

 ## Work In Progress